-Tens of thousands of people in the Washington, D.C., region are now traveling on the newest rail line built by a Bechtel-led team.
-The Metrorail Silver Line, running 11.5 miles (18.5 kilometers) through an extremely congested corridor, brings rail service to the fast-growing areas of Northern Virginia and will provide a direct ride from Dulles International Airport to downtown Washington, D.C.
+Tens of thousands of people in the Washington, D.C., region are now traveling faster and saving time on the Dulles metrorail extension built by a Bechtel-led team.
+The Metrorail Silver Line runs 11.5 miles (18.5 kilometers) through an extremely congested corridor, bringing rail service to the fast-growing areas of Northern Virginia and providing a direct ride from Dulles International Airport to downtown Washington, D.C.

 Phase I of the Dulles Corridor Metrorail Extension

 The Dulles Corridor Metrorail is among the world's most sophisticated rail systems and boasts the latest safety features, such as advanced control systems.
 Passengers can expect one of the smoothest train rides ever experienced as a result of innovative design and construction.
 Phase 1 includes five stations, 6 miles (nearly 10 kilometers) of elevated track, and twin tunnels running beneath one of the busiest office and retail centers in the United States—where 700,000 cars travel each day.

 Construction required three enormous overhead cranes custom-built to lift segments of elevated guideway into place between huge piers.
 One of the 366-ton behemoths—heavier than a fully loaded Airbus A350—stretched across 12 lanes of traffic over the Capital Beltway.
 A total of 3 miles (nearly 3 kilometers) of the Phase 1 alignment comprises aerial track, including both the inbound and outbound guideway.

 We employed more than 2,000 people, most of them from the Washington, D.C., area, and contracted with more than 200 local businesses over the course of the project.